 A potential or pressure builds up at one end of the wire, due to an excess of negatively charged electrons.
 It is like water pressure building up in a hose.
 The pressure causes the electrons to move through the wire to the area of positive charge.
 This potential energy is called Voltage, its unit of measurement is the Volt.

-An Ohm is the unit of measurement of the electrical resistance.
+An Ohm is the unit of measurement of the electric resistance.
 A conductor like a piece of metal has its atoms so arranged that electrons can readily pass around the atoms with little friction or resistance.
 In a nonconductor or poor conductor, the atoms are so arranged as to greatly resist or impede the travel of the electrons.
 This resistance is similar to the friction of the hose against the water moving through it.

-Comparison with hose
+Comparison with a hose

 The following chart compares water running in a hose and DC electricity flowing in a wire: